What is mud rain? And why is it on my car?

 The storm created a vacuum and carried all of that dust hundreds of miles northeast into the Kansas City metro.

 The dust mixed with the rain enough to turn it into mud.
-The “mud rain” then stuck to vehicles, but it did not rain enough to wash off the mud rain.
+The “mud rain” then stuck to vehicles, but it did not rain enough to wash off the mud.

+“Dirty rain last night was caused by a dust storm Sunday afternoon in Texas/New Mexico,” Jacob Lanier, of Nexstar’s WDAF, said on Twitter.
+“That dust in the atmosphere was condensation nuclei for raindrops in the storms that tracked through Oklahoma, Kansas, & Missouri.
+Water is all evaporated now, so the dust remains.”

+While splotchy car paint and windows can be frustrating, another consequence can be respiratory issues as the fine dust contaminates the air we breathe, according to researchers at the University of Wisconsin-Madison.